Pros & Cons of Direct Trench Composting

 - It is not exposed to the same elements once you cover it with dirt

-- You have to separate your waste to bury some and throw the rest in your council bin or freeze it till council pick up day.
+- You have to separate your waste to bury some and throw the rest in your council bin.
+Or freeze it till council pick up day.
 For me, I don’t have space in the freezer.

 - You are wasting half your waste that you could be composting